BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

-Changes the password for the user
+Changes the password for the user.
+The pin in the params must match the pin of the current user, unless the current user is a manager or admin.

 Request body should look like this: